sunhao1256/sunhao1256.github.io/content/post/MyWordNote.md

 > When i meet some word that I can't known its meaning , i will record it here .
 >
-> Just for my convenience to remember how to write
+> Just for my convenience to remember how to spell

 - convenient

   方便 adj

 - convenience